Richard Dragon: Powers and abilities

-Dragon is considered a virtual master of all unarmed martial arts styles and weaponry in martial arts, including: Kung-Fu, Karate, Akido, Jujutsu Karate, Ninjutsu, and Dim Mak.
+Dragon is described as a virtual master of all unarmed martial arts styles (and martial arts-related weaponry), including: Kung-Fu, Karate, Akido, Jujutsu, Karate, Ninjutsu, and Dim Mak.
 He is also able to manipulate his own qi and is a skilled thief.
 While possessing no inherent powers, Dragon's martial prowess creates the illusion of having metahuman abilities.
 He is also aided by a totem known as the Dragon's Claw, a claw carved out of jade believed to possess mystical properties although it has been speculated to alternatively as a focal point for his concentration and has no abilities on its own.
 During moments of intense adversity, the Dragon's Claw enables Dragon to mystically collect and direct his own qi.